francispotter/busy-mirror/README.md

 - The `BUSY_ROOT` environment variable
 - Otherwise, `~/.busy` which will be generated as needed

 The "root" setup allows you to have separate task queues for separate projects.

-## Notes

-- Need a way to add a task to another queue.

-## Architecture

-- Domain model (item/queue/etc)
-- Operations layer: pure python
-- Command layer: handles commands, options, and files - with output to text

 ## Development